 - Use non-drug therapy as an important part of management, regardless of whether drug therapy is initiated.

-- The LTC edition is used as a resource for CEP’s Academic Detailing Service.
+- The LTC edition was used as a resource for an academic detailing service provided by the CEP.

 - Discuss and document behavioural and psychological symptoms of dementia.